 III.
 DEPARTMENT LIST OF EVALUATED TEMPORARY FACULTY

-Departments shall maintain a list of qualified temporary faculty members who have been evaluated by the Department Chair and/or a Departmental Committee in compliance with department procedures.
+Departments shall maintain a list of qualified temporary faculty members who have been evaluated (CBA, Article 15.23-15.29) by the Department Chair and/or a Departmental Committee in compliance with department procedures.
 This temporary faculty list shall include current temporary faculty (temporary faculty in the order of assignment for the current year), and qualified applicants.
 The temporary faculty list shall also include the courses previously taught in the department when applicable.
 Note: Department may maintain the list electronically.

 Additions and changes to the temporary faculty list and all appointments shall be based on careful consideration of the information in the Personnel Action File (PAF) or the pre-employment file for those without a PAF.